 Vignone said the value per mill is projected to stay constant, bringing in $2.3 million in revenue.
 But he said interest rates are at historic lows, new construction remains sluggish and commercial properties continue to appeal their assessments, which could result in lower tax contributions to the district.

-The district faced similar challenges in the 2011-2012 budget, with the board approving a $138 million budget that raised taxes 3.8 percent, froze administrators' salaries and cut 60 teacher and staff positions, about half through retirements and resignations.
+The district faced similar challenges in the 2011-2012 budget, with the board approving a that raised taxes 3.8 percent, froze administrators' salaries and cut 60 teacher and staff positions, about half through retirements and resignations.

 Parkland teachers are in the final year of a five-year contract.
-Negotiations for a new contract are ongoing.
+Negotiations for a are ongoing.